putraporfiriko/Reddit-Classification/readme.md

 ## ML-Based Reddit Flair Classification

-Scrapes data from Reddit using praw and trains 5 machine learning models to classify Reddit posts into different flairs, and compares different models performance with matplotlib visualization.
+Scrapes data from Reddit using praw and trains 5 machine learning models to classify Reddit posts into different flairs, and compares different models performance with matplotlib visualization. also does model tuning and hyperparameter optimization. ensemble learning :soontm:

+used machine learning models:
+- K-Nearest Neighbors
+- Random Forest
+- Gradient Boosting
+- XGBoost
+- AdaBoost

 # How to Run:
 1. Clone the repository: